Frequently Asked Questions (FAQ)

 Individuals who are immunocompromised as defined by the CDC.
 A third shot should be administered at least four weeks after your second shot of Pfizer or Moderna.

-- People aged 50 to 64 years with underlying medical conditions should receive a booster;
+- People ages 18 to 64 with underlying medical conditions

-- People aged 18 to 64 years who are at increased risk for COVID-19 exposure and transmission because of occupational or institutional settings (i.e., high contact roles, health care, childcare teachers, instructional faculty, public safety, and counselors) may receive a booster after consultation with your primary care provider.
+- People ages 18 to 64 who are at increased risk for COVID-19 exposure and transmission because of occupational or institutional settings (i.e., high contact roles, health care, childcare teachers, instructional faculty, public safety, and counselors) may receive a booster after consultation with your primary care provider.

-Are instructional faculty and staff eligible for a booster shot based on their occupation as an educator?
+Are Mason Students, Faculty, and Staff eligible for a booster shot based on their work or studies at an instructional facility?

 Yes.
-Instructional faculty and staff aged 18 or older who teach in person classes are eligible for a booster shot.
+Students, Faculty, and Staff at Mason aged 18 or older are eligible for a booster shot.

-Mason is currently offering Pfizer third shots and booster shots for eligible individuals at Fenwick A, Monday through Friday, 12:00 p.m. to 4:00 p.m.
+Mason is currently offering Pfizer and Moderna third shots and booster shots for eligible individuals at Fenwick A, Monday through Friday, 12:00 p.m. to 4:00 p.m.
 If you need a third shot or a booster shot, schedule your vaccine appointment here.
-Moderna may offered at a later date if boosters are approved.

 If you were vaccinated in another state you can still obtain your third shot or booster shot, if eligible, at Mason.
 You are required to bring your vaccine card to your appointment.
 You may be required to contact your state’s health department to update your vaccination record.
 Virginia’s vaccination system may not communicate with your states vaccine record system.
 Regional state systems are listed below.